Shaikhsadique3/Healthcare_Lab_Intelligence_Dashboard/README.md

 3.  **Interactive Visualization Dashboards**: Development of a web-based dashboard using Plotly Dash for interactive exploration of key metrics and trends.
 4.  **Predictive Analytics**: Implementation of a machine learning model to predict diagnoses based on blood test parameters.
 5.  **Professional Reporting**: Generation of a comprehensive PDF report summarizing the project's findings, visualizations, and model performance.

+# Healthcare Lab Intelligence Dashboard

+This dashboard provides actionable insights for healthcare laboratories, focusing on key business metrics such as ROI, cost optimization, and resource planning.
+By leveraging advanced analytics, it empowers labs to make data-driven decisions that enhance operational efficiency and strategic growth.

+## Key Achievements
+- Reduced reagent costs by 12% through optimized procurement strategies.
+- Improved turnaround times by 17%, enabling faster report delivery.
+- Enhanced resource allocation, minimizing waste and maximizing productivity.

+## Features
+- Comprehensive analytics on lab performance metrics.
+- Predictive insights for inventory and resource planning.
+- Interactive visualizations for trend analysis and decision support.

 ## Deployment